What is Occupancy Classification?

 A structure with two or more occupancy classifications is governed by the exemption limits for the most restrictive occupancy.

-For example, a project consists of Storage and Business occupancies.
-Storage classification has a minimum of 5,000 square feet and Business classification has a minimum of 3,000 square feet.
-As the Business classification is the most restrictive, the entire project would be considered a Business classification for purposes of the E&A Regulation Act.
-A building with a Business Occupational Classification of 3,000 square feet or more would require the involvement of licensees.
+For example, assume a project consists of both Storage and Business occupancies.
+According to Rule 10.3, Storage occupancy classifications do not require licensees if the project consists of less than 5,000 square feet; Business occupancy classifications do not require licensees if the project consists of less than 3,000 square feet.
+As the Business classification is the most restrictive, the entire project would be classified as a Business occupancy for purposes of the E&A Regulation Act.
+A building with a Business occupancy classification of 3,000 square feet or more would require the involvement of licensees.